Here are the steps you should take if your health insurance company denies your claim.

 Another couple of calls you may want to make before you move ahead with your initial appeal:

-Your doctor—This is especially important if your claim was denied due to some sort of clerical error, although it's possible your physician could go to bat for you by explaining why you needed the care your insurance company is refusing to cover, too.
+Your doctor—This is especially important if your claim was denied due to some sort of clerical error.
+It's possible your physician could help by explaining why you needed the care your insurance company is refusing to cover.

-Also, this may be a good time for you to request copies of any lab results, medical records, x-rays, or the like that could help support your claim if you wind up asking your insurance company to conduct an internal review.
+You should also request copies of any lab results, medical records, x-rays, or the like.
+These could help support your claim if you wind up asking your insurance company to conduct an internal review.

 Someone in your employer's HR department—They also may be able to call or send a letter to your provider and support your need for the denied service or treatment.